Skip to Content

 hands holding witch craft template

-Begin by painting the paper plate with a thin coat of paint and let it dry completely.
+First, guide your child to paint the paper plate with a thin coat of paint and let it dry completely.

 hands painting paper plate green